VaccineAndDrugEvaluationCentre/code-diary-sas/demo/output-for-all.md

 # Analysis
 * Use the Milkyway default analysis for grouping of people
-  The Milkyway has stars, this is a test for a multi-line two star comment
+  The Milkyway has stars, this is a test for a single-line two star that is appended to the above in markdown / HTML

+# Regex
+* Essential definitions for the text-parsing regex.

 # Stata
 * Just an example of Stata comments